 These types of grills are designed to hook directly into your home’s natural gas line, eliminating the need to provide the fuel source.
 This cuts out all trips to the grocery store for more charcoal or propane.

-Natural gas grills have the ability to come with many different types of cooking surfaces.
+These types of grills have the ability to come with many different types of cooking surfaces.
 These different cooking surfaces include a BBQ surface, a flat grill, and a ribbed grill.
 Some grills even offer these types of surfaces as none stick, which allow you to cook a whole array of foods that you would not be able to cook on a grill otherwise.

 Some gas grills even contain a Wok type surface for cooking pasta and rise dishes, or a full rotisserie set that allows you to cook rotisserie chicken.

 Natural gas grills are by far the easiest type of grill to clean.
 With other grills such as charcoal and smoker grills, you have to remove the wood and charcoal briquettes each time.
 Natural grills only have to be wiped down.
-Some natural gas grills even have a none stick feature.
+Some gas grills even have a none stick feature.

 Natural Gas Grill Brands

-One of the most popular brands of natural gas grills is the Broilmasters.
+One of the most popular brands gas grills is the Broilmasters.
 This company has been around for a long time and prides itself on creating great grills, even in its companies early years.
 If you are looking for a reliable name, Broilmaster would be the way to go.
 One of the most popular Broilmaster grills is the Super Premium Series, which puts out 40,000 BTU’s of cooking power, and has a cooking surface area of over 695 square inches.

 Lynx natural gas grills were specially designed for cooking higher end meats such as steaks and ribs.
 This grill have a patent design that is suppose to lock in flavor and juices.
 The Lynx run on the higher end of the price range, anywhere from $500 to $3000.
 The typical cooking power is about 50,000 BTU and has a cooking surface area of 840 square inches.

-Natural gas grills are extremely popular as well, as they have the minimum about of burn off fumes from them as well.
+Natural gas fueled grills are extremely popular as well, as they have the minimum about of burn off fumes from them as well.